abhiroop-05/-Spiking-ANN-Autoencoder-for-Video-Compression/README.md

 ## Overview

-HySNN implements a **Strategy 3 Autoencoder** architecture that blends conventional and spiking neural network components to achieve an efficient balance between reconstruction quality and model size.
+HySNN implements architecture that blends conventional and spiking neural network components to achieve an efficient balance between reconstruction quality and model size.
 The encoder uses Leaky Integrate-and-Fire (LIF) neurons with surrogate gradients for biologically-inspired temporal processing, while the decoder employs a symmetric upsampling path with skip connections.

 Key highlights: